garrett-skinner/CodeAcademy/LearnC#/Projects/3_PasswordChecker/README.md

 * has numerical digits
 * has symbols, like #, ?, !

-The program will ask the user to inut a password and, using conditional logic and control flow, rate the password.
+The program will ask the user to input a password and, using conditional logic and control flow, rate the password.